Parenting styles: Authoritarian

-Indulgent or permissive
+Indulgent or Permissive

 The parent is responsive but not demanding.

 Indulgent parenting, also called permissive, non-directive, lenient, libertarian, or (by supporters) anti-authoritarian, is characterized as having few behavioral expectations for the child.
 "Indulgent parenting is a style of parenting in which parents are very involved with their children but place few demands or controls on them".
-Parents are nurturing and accepting, and are responsive to the child's needs and wishes.
+Parents are nurturing and accepting, and they are responsive to the child's needs and wishes.
 Indulgent parents do not require children to regulate themselves or behave appropriately.
 As adults, children of indulgent parents will pay less attention to avoiding behaviors that cause aggression in others.

-Permissive parents try to be "friends" with their child, and do not play a parental role.
+Permissive parents try to be "friends" with their child and do not play a parental role.
 The expectations of the child are very low, and there is little discipline.
 Permissive parents also allow children to make their own decisions, giving them advice as a friend.
 This type of parenting is very lax, with few punishments or rules.
 Permissive parents also tend to give their children whatever they want and hope that they are appreciated for their accommodating style.
 Other permissive parents compensate for what they missed as children, and as a result give their children both the freedom and materials that they lacked in their childhood.
 Baumrind's research on pre-school children with permissive parents found that the children were immature, lacked impulse control and were irresponsible.

 Children of permissive parents may tend to be more impulsive and as adolescents may engage more in misconduct such as drug use, "Children never learn to control their own behavior and always expect to get their way."
-But in the better cases they are emotionally secure, independent and are willing to learn and accept defeat.
+But in other cases they are emotionally secure, independent and are willing to learn and accept defeat.
 They mature quickly and are able to live life without the help of someone else.